 You can prevent hackers from accessing your home Wi-Fi network by implementing a few simple steps.
 Enable network encryption, found on your wireless configuration page under the security settings, to ensure that your online activity remains invisible to prying eyes.

-Change the name of your wireless network to something that is less identifiable as a home network, and create a strong password that is unique to you instead of relying on the password that came with your browser.
+Change the name of your wireless network to something less identifiable as a home network, and create a strong password that is unique to you instead of relying on the password that came with your browser.

 As an additional security measure, you could consider using a VPN when working from home, which will disguise your IP address to make your online activity invisible to Cybercriminals who may be targeting you.